 How to Avoid: If your bank is calling you, don’t give them your information right away.
 Instead, hang up and call them back on their official number.

-Scammers send text messages and emails to your device and make them look like it’s your bank communicating with you.
-These links then send you to a form where it asks you to fill out your personal information in order to access your banking account.
+Scammers send phishing text messages and emails to your device and make them look like it’s your bank communicating with you.
+These links then send you to a form on a fake website where it asks you to fill out your personal information in order to access your banking account.
 This information usually includes your password, username, social security number, address, etc. to where they can identify who you are.
 With this information, they can then access your bank account and take your money for themselves, committing identity theft.

 How to Avoid: Don’t click on any random links from email addresses or phone numbers you don’t know.
 If you think it’s from your bank, go to their actual website and change your password.
 Don’t change it from the link.